Manchester United reporter's notebook: Man Utd fans optimistic ahead of derby

 By James Cooper, Sky Sports News' North West Reporter

-Wednesday night's win over Tottenham has injected Manchester United fans with a new sense of hope ahead of the derby against Manchester City.
+Wednesday night's win over Tottenham has injected Manchester United fans with a new sense of hope ahead of the derby against Manchester City, writes Sky Sports News' James Cooper.

 Suddenly, almost from nowhere, there seems to be some Christmas cheer among Manchester United fans and optimism too ahead of a derby game that many would have been dreading pre-Tottenham.